 Where To Buy AC Filters

-- In Store Purchase – if you need a common sized air filter, head to a big box store such as Lowes or Home Depot.
+If you need a common sized air filter, head to a big box store such as Lowes or Home Depot.
 You may discover that your air filter size is uncommon, in which case you’ll need to place a custom order at a filter specialty store and ship to home.

-- Air Filter Subscription – this method can help you save time and money on your air filter replacement.
+This method can help you save time and money on your air filter replacement.
 With a subscription, the air filter is dropped at your doorstep at your desired frequency.
 A great example of this is Filter Fetch.

 Deciding On The MERV Rating